anishaislam8/Paper-Tracker/README.md

     - View paper details
     - Edit paper details
     - Delete paper
-- Feature 4: Show stats (Pending)
+- Feature 4: Show stats
-    - Number of papers by year
     - Number of papers by conference/journal
     - Number of papers by author
     - Number of papers by tag